MilanKacar/milankacar.github.io/_posts/2024-11-20-blog81_take-k-of-each-character-from-left-and-right.md

 You can only remove **one character per minute**, and the removal must be either from the **leftmost** or the **rightmost** side of the string.
 If it is **impossible** to meet the condition, return `-1`.

----

-Certainly!
-Writing 4,000+ words on this problem requires in-depth exploration of the concepts, examples, edge cases, optimization strategies, and theoretical insights.
-Here's the expanded post:

----

-# 🌟 LeetCode #2516: Take K of Each Character From Left and Right 🌟

----

 ### **🛠️ Problem Details**

 - **Difficulty:** Medium